luca-nik/mev_agent/README.md

 - `Market`: Represents a market of trading venues, it is a graph with tokens at the vertices and venues at the edges.
 - `Agent`: Represents a market agent that formulates and optimizes trading strategies.

-The idea is that given a user `Order` containing the intent of buying `token2` selling `token1`, with the worst acceptable exchange rate, `Agent` will read `Market` and construct a `strategy` to exchange such tokens.
+The idea is that given a user `Order` containing the intent of buying `token2` and selling `token1`, with the worst acceptable exchange rate, `Agent` will read `Market` and construct a `strategy` to exchange such tokens.

 `strategy` is a directed graph connecting the nodes of the different tokens by means of edges, which are the venues where the tokens at the corresponding nodes can be exchanged.
 The graph direction is from `token1` to `token2`.